trusk-official/next-itinary/README.md

-# Next Redux Itinary
+# Next Redux Itinerary

-_An itinary app with dragging inputs reorder & optimize itinary features._
+_An itinerary app with dragging inputs reorder & optimize itinerary features._

 This project is built with :